floragunncom/search-guard-docs/_content/_docs_dls_fls/dlsfls_field_anonymization.md

 ## Hash algorithm and salts

-Search Guard uses Blake2bDigest to calculate the hash.
+Search Guard by default uses Blake2bDigest to calculate the hash.
 This alogorithm strives a very good balance between speed and security and has built-in support for a salt for randomized hashing.

 ## Setting the salt